ardhika23/inventory_list/README.md

 4. **Creating a new HTML file named `create_product.html`**

-   In this step, I navigated to the templates subdirectory inside the main folder and crafted a new HTML file named `create_product.html`.
+   At this point, I navigated to the templates subdirectory inside the main folder and crafted a new HTML file named `create_product.html`.

    ```
    {% extends 'base.html' %}